- 1,396km / 873 miles – 90% On Road

 - The ultimate high altitude ride

-Today you’ll be met on your arrival at the airport in Kathmandu by a member of the Rather Be Cycling staff before transferring the short distance to our 3* hotel in the city.
+Today you’ll be met on your arrival at the airport in Kathmandu by a member of our Nepali crew before transferring the short distance to our 3* hotel in the city.
 Groups normally arrive on different flights so our first opportunity to meet up as a complete group will be over our evening meal together in the hotel.
 Arriving in Nepal for the first time, or returning on a second (or more) visit, is always a glorious and fantastic assault on the senses.
-Our hotel is located in the bustling and historic district of Thamel, which is an amazing place to explore.
+Our hotel is located close to the bustling and historic district of Thamel, which is an amazing place to explore.

-Due to the paperwork involved in preparing our visas for Tibet our cycling adventures start with a couple of days of riding in and around the Kathmandu Valley and rim.
+Whilst the paperwork for our visas for Tibet is being prepared our adventures start with a few of days exploring some of Kathmandu’s most historic sites and riding in and around the Kathmandu Valley & Rim.

-Today is another mixed surface day as we ride back to Kathmandu from Namo Budha.
-Once we reach our hotel we repack our bikes and kit ready for our flight up to Lhasa.
-Tibet tomorrow!
+Today is another mixed surface day as we ride back to Kathmandu via Namo Buddha, one of the most sacred Buddhist sites in the World, and Lakuri Bhanjyang.
+Once we reach our hotel we repack our bikes and kit ready for our flight over “The Hump” to Tibet.

 It’s an early start today as we take the morning flight from Kathmandu to Lhasa.
 This has to be one of the most spectacular flights on the planet and, if conditions allow, we should get an incredible view of Mount Everest.
 From Gonggkar airport we transfer by minibus to the group hotel in Lhasa (3,660m).
-It cannot be stressed enough how important it is today to spend our time relaxing and hydrating (with water) and allow our bodies to get used to the altitude.
-Fascinating that Lhasa is and as itching to explore as we will be … today is the cornerstone of the foundation to successful altitude acclimatisation.
+It cannot be stressed enough how important it is today to spend our time relaxing and hydrating (with water) and allow our bodies to start adapting to the altitude.
+Fascinating that Lhasa is and as itching to explore as we will be … today is the foundation stone to successful altitude acclimatisation.

 Overnight in Lhasa in a 3* Hotel.
 Meal/s Included: B,L&D